Difficulty

 2-4 hours

 A paint sprayer is convenient for applying paint in less time than with a brush or roller.
-Painting with a sprayer makes the work easy on big or small jobs.
-You can stain a bench with a sprayer or use one to paint an entire house exterior.
+Painting with a sprayer makes the work easier for big or small jobs.
+You can stain a bench with a sprayer or use one for spray painting a house.

-This guide explains how to use paint sprayers to get that fresh, updated look a new coat of paint brings to just about any surface.
+This guide explains how to use a paint sprayer to get the fresh look a new coat of paint brings.

 Choose a Paint Sprayer for Your Project

-There are three common types of paint sprayers: airless sprayers, High Volume Low Pressure (HVLP) sprayers and pneumatic sprayers.
+The three common types of paint sprayers are airless sprayers, High Volume Low Pressure (HVLP) sprayers and pneumatic sprayers.
+When deciding between an air vs. an airless paint sprayer, consider the following:

 Airless paint sprayers are used by skilled novices and professionals for large surfaces such as interior walls and house siding.
 This type of sprayer uses pressurized force to deliver a large volume of paint quickly.
-An airless sprayer can deliver paint at a rate of a half gallon to 2 gallons a minute.
+Airless spray painting can deliver paint at a rate of a half gallon to 2 gallons a minute.
 Choose an airless sprayer if using a paint sprayer does not require much precision work to complete a big job.

-The HVLP paint sprayer is suitable for detailed applications that require accuracy and a smooth finish.
+HVLP paint sprayers are suitable for detailed applications that require accuracy and a smooth finish.
 These types of paint sprayers use air flow and paint volume controls for fast and even paint delivery.
-The output of paint coming from HVLP paint sprayers can cover large surfaces quickly.
-It is also effective for touch-up work.
+The output of paint from HVLP paint sprayers can cover large surfaces quickly.
+They are also effective for touch-up work.
 Choose a standing or a lightweight, stationary model of an HVLP sprayer to avoid arm fatigue.

-Pneumatic paint sprayers use compressed air and can apply a greater volume of paint than airless and HVLP sprayers.
+Pneumatic paint sprayers use compressed air.
+They can apply a greater volume of paint than airless and HVLP sprayers.
 They are used for precision application of paint in detailed commercial and industrial work such as motor vehicle body parts.

 Prep Before Using a Paint Sprayer